Plenty of data management models exist. In this article, you learn the benefits of using the “Orange” model of data management.

-In this article I will only elaborate on the first level of DM business capabilities which you can see in Figure 2 below:
+In this article, I will only elaborate on the first level of the business capabilities of the “Orange” model of data management, which you can see in Figure 2 below:

 Core DM capability

-To promote and support effective decision-making, data management is accountable for the organization and optimization of the data & information value chain capability, which is a set of internal activities a company engages in when transforming data into meaningful information.
-These activities focus on adding value to data through the whole chain of its transformation from the source to the end users.
-Data management plans and coordinates activities of different business functions to establish and optimize the data & information value chain.
+To promote and support effective decision-making, data management is accountable for the organization and optimization of the data & information value chain capability, a set of internal activities a company engages in when transforming data into meaningful information.
+These activities focus on adding value to data through the whole chain of its transformation from the source to the end-users.
+Data management plans and coordinates different business functions activities to establish and optimize the data & information value chain.
 There are several capabilities that data management should develop to enable the core capability.

 Supporting DM capabilities

-There are three key supporting capabilities that are required to enable the core capabilities: data architecture and modeling, data quality, and data management framework.
+Three key supporting capabilities are required to enable the core capabilities: data architecture and modeling, data quality, and data management framework.

-DM function is responsible for definition of data and information needs.
+DM function is responsible for the definition of data and information needs.
 This is done by establishing data architecture and modeling capability.
-Data modeling focuses on two key activities: data classification (i.e. reference, master, transactional and metadata) and creation of data models.
+Data modeling focuses on two key activities: data classification (i.e., reference, master, transactional, and metadata) and creation of data models.
 Data architecture focuses on designing data flows and (meta)data lineage, including data transformation rules.
-In practice, it is difficult to separate data architecture and data modeling tasks and deliverables.
+In practice, it isn’t easy to separate data architecture and data modeling tasks and deliverables.
 That is why I presented them as one capability.

 The second focus is on the data quality capability.
-Decision making can only be effective when based on information of required quality.
-Data quality ensures gathering of data quality requirements, resolution of data quality issues and designing corresponding checks and controls.
+Decision-making can only be effective when based on information of required quality.
+Data quality ensures gathering data quality requirements, resolving data quality issues, and designing corresponding checks and controls.

-The third capability is data management framework.
+The third capability is the data management framework.
 I prefer using this term instead of data governance, as it better expresses the coordinating role of data management within a company.
-A data management framework provides policies, processes, and roles that allow data management to coordinate the efforts of different data- and information stakeholders.
+A data management framework provides policies, processes, and roles that allow data management to coordinate different data and information stakeholders’ efforts.

-From my practical experience, these three capabilities are most often considered as core data management capabilities.
-In my practice, I have experienced the DM function being either an independent function or a part of the finance function.
-I have almost never seen DM being part of the IT function.
-Therefore, in the ‘Orange’ model DM capabilities focus on design and coordination activities.
-IT function in this respect enables the physical implementation of the data & information flow.
+From my practical experience, these three capabilities are most often considered core data management capabilities.
+I have experienced the DM function being either an independent function or a part of the finance function in my practice.
+I have seldom seen DM being part of the IT function.
+Therefore, the ‘Orange’ model of data management capabilities focuses on design and coordination activities.
+IT functions, in this respect, enable the physical implementation of the data & information flow.